rorywalsh/cabbage/Docs/markdown/Widgets/event_sequencer.md

 {! ./markdown/Widgets/Properties/fontcolour.md !}

-{! ./markdown/Widgets/Properties/fontcolour.md !} In the case of a stringsequencer it will determine the colour of the numbers corresponding to each step.
+{! ./markdown/Widgets/Properties/fontcolour.md !} In the case of a eventsequencer it will determine the colour of the numbers corresponding to each step.

 {! ./markdown/Widgets/Properties/identchannel.md !}